Posted in Broken Bone Injury on May 23, 2018

 Do not move the affected area if you believe you’ve fractured a bone.
 Wait for paramedics to arrive and stabilize the limb.
 A physical examination will tell you whether you fractured a bone, the type of fracture, and its location.
 X-rays, MRIs, or CT scans can show you images of the break.
 You may require surgery to repair the injury.
 Otherwise, a physician will reduce the fracture and immobilize the limb to allow it to repair itself over time.
 Simple fractures can take as little as two weeks to heal, while compound fractures can take eight weeks or longer.

 Complications can arise after suffering a broken bone that lengthens the time it will take to recover.
 The patient may sustain an infection or a blood supply problem.
 The patient’s age, health status, type of fracture, and healing process can all affect the length of recovery.
 In the meantime, the patient may miss wages from the inability to return to work.
 Contact an attorney near you for information about recovering these and other damages from a bone fracture.
-Call the Atlanta office (404) 321-1700 or toll-free at (800) 242-2962 today!
+Call our Atlanta personal injury lawyers at (404) 321-1700 or toll-free at (800) 242-2962 today!

 COVID-19 Update: Lawyers and staff are working both remotely and in the office to provide the best legal representation to our clients.
 If you need assistance, please call or contact us.
 We can do consultations over the phone or on a video conference.
 For referring attorneys, we’re still open for business and want to discuss partnering with you on your cases.